Charlotte Mason Methods and Non-traditional Learning

 • Have your students work on a project such as hooking a rug or dipping candles while you are reading to them about American Colonial times.

 • Incorporate field trips into your school as often as possible – don’t just read about a farm; go visit one!
-Let your students produce a photo essay of the trip instead of a written report.
+Let your students produce a photo essay of the trip and present it to the family instead of a written report.

 • Let your children draw pictures while you are reading to them.
 Let your student narrate afterward, using his pictures.